chingc/dotfiles/README.md

 Various configuration files.

-Use symlinks instead of copy-pasting to more effectively use these files.
+Tip: Symlink to these files instead of copying them.